Consensys/tessera/README.md

 - Each Tessera node hosts a number of key pairs and public keys are advertised over public API

-- Nodes can be started with just one other node information to achieve network synchronization.
+- Nodes can be started with information from just one other node to achieve network synchronization

 - When a node starts up, it will reach out to every other node to share/receive the public keys hosted.
 The heartbeat is sent every